-874.210.
-The judgment is binding and conclusive on all of the following:
+374.210.
+The judgment in the action is binding and conclusive on all of the following:

 (a) All persons known and unknown who were joined as parties in the action and who have or claim any interest in the property, whether present or future, vested or contingent, legal or beneficial, several or undivided.